sigsum/sigsum/doc/design.md

 #### 3.2.5 - Verification
 A verifier should only accept the distributed data if the following criteria hold:
-1. The data's checksum and shard hint are signed using the specified public key.
+1. The data's checksum is signed using the specified shard hint and public key.
 2. The provided tree head can be reconstructed from the logged leaf and its inclusion proof.
 3. The provided tree head is from a known log with enough valid cosignatures.